21 Sales Closing Techniques to Seal the Deal

 12. Listing the pros and cons

 Another way to work a hesitant lead is to get them to list the pros and cons of buying your product.
+This technique is especially effective for analytical buyers who make decisions based on logical analysis and data.
 This is a great tactic for helping prospects to see a clear picture of why they should move forward.
 But this will only work if they can point out more pros than cons and/or pros that outweigh numerous cons.

 For example, a product may be pricey now, but in the long-term, it’ll yield a high return on investment, boost productivity, and enhance operations.
 This makes it feel like the offer is worth the investment.
 If needed, help paint the picture in case they fail to see all the pros.